-- 1. On-campus parking permits may be purchased for \$50. - 2.
+- 1. On-campus parking permits may be purchased for \$60. - 2.
 Seniors will have the opportunity to purchase parking permits first.
 After Seniors have had an opportunity to purchase parking permits, the school will open up parking permits to Juniors and Sophomores to purchase.
 A parking permit doesn't guarantee a spot on campus, it simply indicates that students are approved to park on campus. - 3.
 While a parking permit allows students to park in school lots, it does not guarantee its owner a parking spot. - 4.
 Students eligible for parking passes will be notified via email when parking passes are available for sale.
-At the time of purchase, buyers must present - a. valid car registration - b. a valid driver's license - c. proof of current insurance - d. student identification - e. payment for permit or payment in advance via MySchoolBucks - 5.
+At the time of purchase, buyers must present: - a. valid car registration - b. a valid driver's license - c. proof of current insurance - d. student identification - e. payment for permit or payment in advance via MySchoolBucks - 5.
 Underclassmen with appropriate permits are allowed to park on school grounds during the day. - 6.
 Numbered spots in any lot are reserved for faculty, traveling teachers, and other staff. - 7.
 Unnumbered/unmarked parking stalls are the only areas authorized for student parking.
 Parking tags must be displayed at all times.
-Cars without tags will be ticketed (\$10).
-Habitual parking violations may result in the car being booted (\$25). - 8.
+Cars without tags will be ticketed (\$20).
+Habitual parking violations may result in the car being booted (\$50).
+Students illegally parked in handicapped spots (\$50). - 8.
 Cars parked in unauthorized areas or on the grass will be ticketed and the permit holder fined.
 Those who repeatedly park illegally may have their cars booted or towed at the owner's expense.
 If a student believes he/she should not have been ticketed, the student should appeal in the Dean's office within five days of receiving the ticket. - 9.
 Lost or stolen permits may be replaced for \$5 in the Deans' office. - 10.
 Students must drive safely.
 Failure to do so may result in revocation of parking privileges. - 11.
 Students parking in areas other than the school grounds must respect the law and the property of the owners. - 12.
 No loitering in the parking lot or in your car. - 13.
-Students may lose their parking privileges due to attendance or behavior issues at the discretion of administration.
+Students may lose their parking privileges due to attendance or behavior issues at the discretion of administration. - 14.
+Students must immediately report accidents to administration.
+Failure to do so may result in losing parking privileges and a short term suspension.